 You will arrive at the time you schedule for your jump, because we do everything possible to minimize the wait.
 Please arrive at the time of your reservation to avoid any issues.

-We have weather monitoring equipment, distinct training, and twenty years of experience with skydiving in Philadelphia.
-The conditions that can affect your jump are excessively high winds, freezing temperatures, rain and lightning.
+We have weather monitoring equipment, distinct training, and more than fifteen years of experience.
+The conditions that can affect your jump are excessively high winds, freezing temperatures, rain and lightning, and low clouds.
 If you happen to be that one person out of a hundred that does not get to jump because of weather, we will simply reschedule you for a day that will work in the future.

 Yes, the cost for a tandem jump, AFF course, A-License Package will include everything you need for your respective jump(s).
 However, extras like the video and/or photos are an additional cost.
 This information is included on the pricing page.